kaltura/developer-platform-docs/documentation/Deliver-and-Distribute-Media/playManifest-streaming-api.md

 * If the flavorIds are not known (e.g., the application would like to build a URL to the HD flavor, but does not want to perform flavorAsset.list) use flavorParamId/flavorParamIds.

-### Considerations of Access Control and Entitlements
+### Downloading a Video File

 It is important to note that Kaltura entries can be set for private or protected modes, where access is only allowed when providing a valid admin [Kaltura Session](/api-docs/VPaaS-API-Getting-Started/how-to-create-kaltura-session.html).

-For best practice, to retrieve the download URL for an entry, use the following steps:
+For best practice, to retrieve a **download** URL (instead of streaming manifest) for a video entry, use the following steps:

 1. Locate the ID of the desired video flavor (see below Video Flavor Id).
 2. Call the `flavorAsset.geturl` API action.